 A trip to The Exploratorium took me years down the memory lane when my father used to take me and my siblings to the local museum.
 The Exploratorium covers everything ranging from subject matters such a psychology, biology, engineering, and geography.
 You can observe exhibits that help you navigate in history, science, and the things that determine the functionality of time and space.
 Make sure you see the sculpture based on 10,000 toothpicks.

 As I entered the streets of this funky neighborhood, I noticed the beautiful murals covering the walls of the streets.
 The Mexican ambiance surely filled my soul with excitement.
 Walk to Bernal Heights Hills located nearby for a relaxing experience followed by a visit to the Dolores Park.
 You can enjoy a sunbath here if the skies are clear.
 If you are a solo traveler, you might want to refrain from visiting the Mission District at night as it can be quite unsafe.

 8) Muir Woods National Monument

 Although this tourist attraction is 16 miles towards the northern periphery of the city, make sure you do not miss this one.
 Trust me – you wouldn’t want to miss the redwood trees that reach sky-high in terms of height.
-Crossing the neck-bending greens, I got to the iconic 258 feet high redwood tree lying amidst the Muir Woods.
+Crossing the neck-bending greens, I got to the iconic 258 feet high redwood tree lying amidst the Muir Woods – one of the redwoods parks around San Francisco.
 If you are unable to imagine the height, imagine a 6-foot long friend of yours stacked one over the other about 45 times.
 That’s the case with this 600-800-year-old tree.